hotmeshio/sdk-typescript/README.md

     ```

 ### Workflow Extensions
 Redis governance delivers more than just reliability.
 Externalizing state fundamentally changes the execution profile for your functions, allowing you to design long-running, durable workflows.
-The `Durable.workflow` base class (shown in the examples above) provides additional methods for solving the most common state management challenges.
+The `Durable` base class (shown in the examples above) provides additional methods for solving the most common state management challenges.

  - `waitForSignal` Pause your function and wait for external event(s) before continuing.
 The *waitForSignal* method will collate and cache the signals and only awaken your function once all signals have arrived.
    ```javascript